stypr/ctf/2014/PHDays_2014/README.md

 The TEST command returns the position range of the currently selected p
 ````

-By using the +CMGL and ^CPBR command, you will eventually get the flag.
+you will eventually get the flag by using the +CMGL and ^CPBR command.